drabo/netchk/README.md

 ## Container useful for connectivity checks in Kubernetes

-Based on either Alpine or Debian Buster
+Based on either Alpine, Debian Buster or Bookworm

 Added packages: see for each image